SAUDI ARABIA TO SERVE UP NEW GLOBAL FOOD AND HOSPITALITY MEGA-EVENT THIS Q4 IN RIYADH

-RIYADH, KIN, April 13, 2023/EINPresswire.com/ -- Saudi Arabia will fast-track its ambitions to become the undisputed food trade and hospitality capital of the Middle East & North Africa with the launch later this year of InFlavour – a ground-breaking new food sector platform created by Saudi Arabia’s Ministry of Environment, Water & Agriculture (MEWA) and Tahaluf, the entity behind the country’s highly successful LEAP technology exhibition.
+RIYADH, KINGDOM OF SAUDI ARABIA, April 13, 2023/EINPresswire.com/ -- Saudi Arabia will fast-track its ambitions to become the undisputed food trade and hospitality capital of the Middle East & North Africa with the launch later this year of InFlavour – a ground-breaking new food sector platform created by Saudi Arabia’s Ministry of Environment, Water & Agriculture (MEWA) and Tahaluf, the entity behind the country’s highly successful LEAP technology exhibition.

 As Saudi Arabia embraces a multi-trillion-dollar national development drive that is heavily reliant on leveraging its booming tourism and hospitality sectors, InFlavour will serve as a gateway for local, regional, and global food manufacturers to reach industry buyers and consumers across the most populous country in the Arabian Gulf, as well as footprint growth markets in Africa, Asia, and Europe.